sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/cognitive_biases.md

 ### Origin

-The concept of cognitive biases has roots in psychology and behavioral economics.
+The concept of cognitive biases has roots in psychology and behavioural economics.
 It gained prominence in the 1970s through the work of psychologists Amos Tversky and Daniel Kahneman, who identified and described many of these biases in their research on judgment and decision-making.

 ### Application